How can I automate patching and deployment of desktop images?

 Running the scripts during the day, and having the notifications set up, helps you quickly take action if anything unexpected happens.

-Step 3: Configure Notifications
+Step 3: Configure notifications

 Once you have configured the Set as image task options, and defined the schedule to run Windows scripts, you now need to